The ‘range’ can be categorised into two groups:

 However, innovations such as AGA’s Intelligent Management System (AIMS) now allow greater flexibility — with slumber and holiday modes.

 The single-burner, by comparison, can be fired up when required, typically ready for action within 15-20 minutes.
 And twin-burners allow hot water and heating to be operated independently of the cooker.

-Whilst smaller range-style cookers often have just four burners, if you can spare the space in your kitchen to go bigger then you can have a fifth, central burner.
-Whilst this could be a standard hob burner, a popular option is the ‘wok burner’, shaped to take the curved base of a wok.
-And the bigger you go, the more options open up, such as griddle plates, deep-fat fryers and barbecues.
+While smaller range-style cookers often have just four burners, you can have a fifth, central burner.
+This could be a standard hob burner or a ‘wok burner’, shaped to take the curved base of a wok.
+The bigger you go, the more options open up, such as griddle plates, deep-fat fryers and barbecues.